 Let us learn from this episode, let us apply it to our own lives.

 Our "shoes" is Krav Maga, self defense, home security, a good car.
 How old are you?
 Twenty five? then you are old enough to know that you need to take care of yourself.
 What is your professional training?
-A chemist? then you have the intelligence to know that you should protect yourself.
-You have not started Krav Maga training? you have not looked into home security?
-Then I am sorry but you are fool.
+A chemist?
+Then you have the intelligence to know that you should learn to protect yourself.
+You have not started Krav Maga training?
+You have not looked into home security?
+Then I am sorry but you are a fool.
 Case closed.
 Now be like Primo Levi and admit that never in your life has such concrete wisdom hit you.

 The Greek seemed to doubt that a man so foolish as to not arrange for himself a pair of shoes was entitled to liberty.
-If a man does not take up self defense training, if a man does not take the basic safety precautions, if a woman enters a plane wearing a mini skirt and high heels (thus endangering all the passengers in the event of an emergency evacuation) are such people entitled to Liberty?
+If a a man does not take up self defense training, if a man does not take the basic safety precautions, if a woman enters an airplane wearing a mini skirt and high heels (thus endangering all the passengers in the event of an emergency evacuation) are such people entitled to Liberty?
 The Greek seemed to doubt it.

-The Greek then took out some materials from his sack, his survival kit, and fixed Levi's broken down torn shoes.
+The Greek then took out some material from his sack, his survival kit, and fixed Levi's broken down torn shoes.
 The two men proceeded in silence.

 Moshe visiting Auschwitz, where many of his relatives spent their last days